 2 tbsp Fresh basil, chopped or shredded

 1. First make the pastry.
-Put the flour, salt, caster sugar and butter in the bowl of a food processor and mix together at the lowest setting until it looks like fine breadcrumbs.
+Put the flour, salt and butter in the bowl of a food processor and mix together at the lowest setting until it looks like fine breadcrumbs.
 Add the egg and the water.
 The mixture should soon form into a pliable ball.
 If necessary add a very small amount more water, but always underestimate and go for a little at a time.
 Remove the pastry from the food processor bowl, roll into a ball and flatten slightly to a thick disc shape (this makes it easier to roll out later).
 Wrap in clingfilm and place in the pastry in the fridge for 30 minutes.

 2. Very gently toss the aubergine and courgette strips in a bowl with 2 tbsp of the olive oil.